(Disclosure: Some of the links below may be affiliate links)

-Let’s see what would happen with our imaginary forecasted exchange rate.
+We should see what would happen with our imaginary forecasted exchange rate.

 Now, the results are more interesting!
 We can see that there is not a clear separation with each increase in the U.S. allocation.
 As we expect, a too-large allocation to Swiss Stocks does not have much chance of succeeding.

-But even 20% of U.S. stocks can give you an increased chance of success, going up to a 90% chance of success with a 4% withdrawal rate.
-The most interesting is that the best chances are not with the 100% U.S. but with the 60% U.S. stocks.
+But even 20% of U.S. stocks can give you an increased chance of success, up to a 90% chance of success with a 4% withdrawal rate.
+The most interesting is that the best chances are not with 100% U.S. but with 60% U.S. stocks.
 Starting at a 5% withdrawal rate, the 100% U.S. Stocks dominate, but this is too high of a withdrawal rate for most people.

 Retirement of 30 years

-Let’s see if we can observe the same trend with 30 years of retirement.
+We can also see if we can observe the same trend with 30 years of retirement.

 Retirement of 40 years

-This time, the performance with 20% Swiss Stocks and 100% U.S. Stocks is almost the same except for high withdrawal rates.
+This time, the performance with 20% Swiss Stocks and 100% U.S. Stocks is almost identical except for high withdrawal rates.
 But we can now see a very low performance for even 40% of U.S. Stocks.
 If you have 60% U.S. Stocks, you will need a lower withdrawal rate to sustain.